Indirect Water Heater running out of hot water

 Faucet Draw

-If you exceed this you will run out of hot water.
-The boiler may be smaller to meet the heat loss of the home which is common to do and is the proper way to size the boiler.
+If you exceed this, you will run out of hot water.
+The boiler may be smaller to meet the home's heat loss, which is a common practice and the proper way to size the boiler.

 We can see the smaller boiler will produce less water to the faucet.
-If we increase the boiler size we will cause a problem with the boiler short cycling during the heat demand and increasing the fuel bill.
+If we increase the boiler size, we will cause a problem with the boiler short cycling during the heat demand, and increase the fuel bill.

 Running Out of Hot Water